martinsumner/leveled/docs/VOLUME.md

 The First test on a Riak Cluster has been based on the following configuration:

 - A 5 node cluster
-- Using i2.2xlarge EC2 nodes with mirrored drives (for data partition only)
+- Using i2.2xlarge EC2 nodes with mirrored SSD drives (for data partition only)
 - noop scheduler, transparent huge pages disabled, ext4 partition
 - A 64 vnode ring-size
-- 45 concurrent basho_bench threads (basho_bench run on separate disks)
+- 45 concurrent basho_bench threads (basho_bench run on separate disks) running at max
 - AAE set to passive
 - sync writes enabled (on both backends)
 - An object size of 8KB
 - A pareto distribution of requests with a keyspace of 50M keys
-- 5 GETs for each update
+- 5 GETs for each UPDATE
 - 4 hour test run

 This test showed a <b>73.9%</b> improvement in throughput when using LevelEd, but more importantly a huge improvement in variance in tail latency.
 Through the course of the test the average of the maximum response times (in each 10s period) were